Dominic-Kua/switchbase-design/design.md

 * Has cost values (linked to current market prices from lists of suppliers?) for OEM stock switches
 * Has cost values submitted by users for custom switch combinations
 * Ability to add/link sound samples?
+* Ability to Submit a name for a custom, with vote system, and the highest vote at time of viewing is the displayed community name.
+This can be exceptioned for existing known combinations widely accepted as its name, e.g. Holy Panda.